 Your research on a particular employer or field, in addition to your comfort level, will assist in your choice to wear clothes associated with your gender identity or to wear gender-neutral clothing.

-University of Houston University Career Services (UCS) has developed a dress code policy for all Career Fairs occurring during the Fall and Spring academic year.
-UCS requires students to dress professionally in order to represent the University of Houston in a positive and professional manner to those individuals visiting our campus.
+University of Houston University Career Services (UCS) has developed a dress code policy based on employer feedback for all Career Fairs occurring during the Fall and Spring academic year.
+This includes virtual career fairs.
+UCS requires students to dress professionally in order to represent the University of Houston in a positive and professional business manner to those individuals visiting our campus.

-UCS asks that students refrain from wearing the following to a UCS Career Fair:
+UCS advises to dress in business professional for virtual career events, and UCS asks students refrain from wearing the following to in-person UCS Career Fair:

 - Short sleeved shirts (tank tops or cut-off shirts)